migsilva89/migsilva89/README.md

 ### Hi there!
 ## I'm Miguel Silva, a freelancer Frontend-Dev. 👋👋👋

+After many years of investing in myself as an event organizer and DJ/Producer, I decided to become a web developer.

 - 📓 Self-learning;
+- 📂 Atm working with: HTML5, CSS3, Javascript, Bootstraap & TailwindCSS;
 - 🌱 Learning Javascript, NodeJs, VueJs;

 <div>